maxlath/wikidata-agent/README.md

 # Wikidata Agent

+a one-person server to abstract the Wikidata API.

+**what does it mean**: you have one server running on your computer to which you do your requests and which will then handle the communication with Wikidata

 **motivations**:
+- being able to interact with Wikidata from a static web page (cf the original need: [authors tomorrow](https://github.com/inventaire/inventaire-authors-birthday#authors-tomorrow)), implying a more tolerant CORS policy
 - set your authentification once and then forget about it
 - interact with a minimalist interface tailored to your needs